KnowledgeCaptureAndDiscovery/somef/docs/index.md

 - **Forks url**: Links to forks made of the project
 - **Full name**: Name + owner (owner/name)
 - **Full title**: If the repository is a short name, we will attempt to extract the longer version of the repository name
+- **Funding**: Funding information associated with the project. **Note**: Currently, this information is only extracted from existing `codemeta.json` files within the repository.
 - **Homepage**: URL of the item.
 - **Identifier**: Identifier associated with the software (if any), such as Digital Object Identifiers and Software Heritage identifiers (SWH).
 DOIs associated with publications will also be detected.
 - **Images**: Images used to illustrate the software component